Lane Kenworthy, The Good Society

 Among prime-working-age American men, the employment rate has been falling, at a steady pace, since 1970.
 The story is very different for women, among whom, as we see in figure 3, the employment rate increased throughout the second half of the twentieth century.
 The causes of women’s growing employment are varied and mutually reinforcing: rising educational attainment, declining discrimination in the labor market and hence growing opportunity for a good job and good pay, technological and social shifts giving women greater control over reproduction, and changes in gender norms.

-What also stands out in figure 3 is the fact that the rise in employment among women stopped at the turn of the century.
+In the United States, the rise in employment among women stopped at the turn of the century.
 Not only does this break with the long-run trend; it also contrasts with developments in a number of other rich democratic countries, as figure 4 shows.
 In 2000, the US had the sixth highest prime-age women’s employment rate among these countries.
 A decade and a half later, it ranked sixteenth.
 The main reason for this appears to be our shortage of supportive policies.3 Our federal government mandates 12 weeks of unpaid family leave in medium-sized and large firms, and it funds Head Start for very poor families.
 A few states have paid parental leave policies, and few others have preschool for 4-year-olds.
 But this puts us well behind many of rich democratic countries.

 TYPES OF JOBS